ritishraj/ritishraj/README.md

 🎓 I’m a final-year B.Tech CSE student at Gkv (Gurukul Kangri Vishwavidyalaya, Haridwar)

-💻 Passionate about Web Development, AI/ML, and solving DSA problems.
+💻 Passionate about Web Development, AI/ML, and solving Moderate DSA problems.

 📊 Currently interning as an Equity Analyst at Alpha Learning.